 Non-credit Professional Development Requirements

 In addition to the 48 credit hours of coursework, students are required to gain

 approximately two weeks of clinical experience during assigned pre-season athletic

 practices during August of each year in the program.
 Students are also required to attend

 weekly in-services and journal club sessions during each of the fall and spring semesters

 in the program.

-We also offer sports medicine/athletic training graduate programs of study through our Applied Neuromechanics Research Laboratory for students who are already BOC certified.
+The M.S.A.T. degree should not be confused with the Kinesiology M.S. degree with a focus in sports medicine/athletic training.
+We offer sports medicine/athletic training graduate programs of study through our Applied Neuromechanics Research Laboratory for students who are already certified athletic trainers.